-A range of academic support services are available at the University level, which includes academic writing, exam preparation and mentoring programs.
+A range of academic support services are available at the University level, including academic writing, exam preparation and mentoring programs.
 The UWA MD mentorship program includes additional educational and professional support via a clinical mentor.
-The student society is also active in supporting students via the Student Med mentoring program, where students of other ears of the program offer support to their peers.
+The student society is also active in supporting students via the Student Med mentoring program, where students from other years of the program offer support to their peers.